-The tuition and fees for University College is established each spring by the Board of Trustees.
+The tuition and fees for the Continuing Studies Division is established each spring by the Board of Trustees.

 The University is not required to refund tuition and fee payments to students who fail to officially cancel their registration, or withdraw in the required time period.

 The following types of financial aid resources may be available to you, depending on your circumstances:

 Borrowed money that you must repay with interest.

 - Federal Direct Parent Loan for Undergraduate Students (PLUS)

 - Federal Perkins Loan

 Except for the Direct Federal Parent Plus loan, loan options for adult undergraduates are otherwise similar to those for full-time undergraduate students.

 Aid that you do not have to repay, usually need-based.